-MONTGOMERY - Local families are invited to take a closer look at the night sky during the annual Astronomy Day celebration at the W.A.
-Gayle Planetarium on Saturday, April 20.
+MONTGOMERY - Local families can experience the W.A.
+Gayle Planetarium's new digital projection system and take a closer look at the night sky during the annual Astronomy Day celebration on Saturday, May 10.

 The W.A.
 Gayle Planetarium is located in Oak Park, across from Jackson Hospital and is operated by Troy University for the City of Montgomery.
 Opened in 1969, it is one of the largest planetariums between Atlanta and New Orleans.